zaepoj/dotfiles/README.md

 ## Requirements
 - neovim
-- some editor like iTerm2
+- some editor like iTerm2 / Alacritty
+- tmux

 ## Install vim-plug
 ```